Misconduct reaches beyond the grave - professional obligation and estate planning: a timely reminder

 In the case of Lodin v Lodin; Estate of Dr Mohammed Masoud Lodin a former wife successfully sought to obtain provision out of a doctor’s intestate estate.
 An intestate estate is when a person dies without an effective Will.

 On 19 November 2014 the doctor’s daughter, to whom the whole of his residuary estate of more than $5 million net devolved upon intestacy, was granted letters of administration (letters of administration provides authority for a person to administer a deceased’s estate when they have died without an effective Will or where the Executor appointed has died or is otherwise prevented from acting).
 However, the daughter’s mother (who was the doctor’s former wife and from whom he had been separated for more than 25 years) brought a claim against the estate.
-Interestingly, the doctor’s second child did not make any claim against the estate.

 Throughout Australia, succession legislation provides that if a person fails to make adequate provision for the proper maintenance, education and advancement in life of certain persons (known as ‘eligible persons’, which includes a person’s spouse, former spouse, children and certain other categories of person who were dependent or in a close personal relationship with the deceased) then the court may make a family provision order out of the estate in favour of the eligible person.
 In Lodin, Mr Lodin’s former wife was an eligible person.